The assessors will score all of your questions except question 1 which is not scored.

 This question will be scored against this assessment criterion: Does the applicant have the skills, capabilities and experience to deliver the intended benefits?

-Question 8.
-Costs and value for money (scored out of 10)
+Question 7.
+Costs and value for money

-- the total costs inclusive of VAT (If applicable) you are requesting in terms of the project goals
+- the total costs inclusive of VAT (If applicable) you are requesting in terms of the project goals,

 - how this project represents value for money for you and the taxpayer

-Proposed costs stated in this section must match those entered in the finance summary.
+Proposed costs stated in this section for phase 1 must match those entered in the finance summary.
 You can submit a single appendix as a PDF containing images and diagrams to support your answer.
 It can be no larger than 10MB and up to 2 A4 pages long.
 The font must be legible at 100% zoom.

 Costs quoted must reflect actual costs at a “fair market value” and not include profit.